Students trump bankers for luxury London homes

 Paris and New York are also popular student destinations.
 In February, Russian fertilizer oligarch Dmitry Rybolovlev paid $88 million for New York's most expensive apartment, a penthouse the size of two and a half tennis courts with views of Central Park, for his student daughter Ekaterina Rybolovleva.

-The previous owner was a banker - former Citigroup CEO Sandy Weill.
+The previous owner was a banker - former Citigroup (C.N) CEO Sandy Weill.

 Parents keen to get the best located homes for their children are often prepared to outbid bankers, Heaton said.
 They also sometimes pay a year's rent upfront as their children don't have a UK credit history.